-- Exercise early to start the holding period so he can sell and receive long-term capital gains treatment sooner, - Exercise when the bargain element is small or when the market price is close to bottoming out to reduce or eliminate alternative minimum tax (AMT) liability, - Exercise annually so he can buy only the number of shares that will achieve a breakeven point between the AMT and regular tax and thereby incur no additional tax. or - Sell in a disqualifying disposition and pay the higher ordinary-income rate to avoid the AMT on potentially disappearing appreciation.
+- Exercise early to start the holding period so you can sell and receive long-term capital gains treatment sooner. - Exercise when the bargain element is small or when the market price is close to bottoming out to reduce or eliminate AMT liability. - Exercise annually so you can buy only the number of shares that will achieve a breakeven point between the AMT and regular tax and thereby incur no additional tax. - Sell in a disqualifying disposition and pay the higher ordinary-income rate to avoid the AMT on potentially disappearing appreciation.

-But she points out that, on the negative side, exercising early accelerates the need for funds to buy the stock, exposes Rakesh to a loss if the shares' value drops below his exercise cost, and may create a tax cost if the exercise generates an AMT liability.
-She's going to run some numbers for Rakesh so he can make a fully informed decision to minimize both risk and negative tax consequences.
+On the negative side, exercising early accelerates the need for funds to buy the stock, exposes you to a loss if the shares' value drops below your exercise cost, and may create a tax cost if the preference item from the exercise generates an AMT liability.